SirJimmothy/videoplayer/README.md

 data-autoplay="true" | Whether to automatically play the video upon page load.
-If the site is not trusted for autoplay, the video is muted and a second autoplay request sent data-autoloop="true" | Whether to automatically loop the video upon ending data-help="true" | Whether to display a help icon on the video to assist with keyboard controls data-bgcolor="#000000" | The background colour of the wrapper.
+If the site is not trusted for autoplay, the video is muted and a second autoplay request sent data-autoloop="true" | Whether to automatically loop the video upon ending data-help="true" | Whether to display a help icon on the video to assist with keyboard controls data-keypress="true" | Whether to have all keypress events display the video overlay data-bgcolor="#000000" | The background colour of the wrapper.
 Defaults to transparent

 ## Customisation: